rackerlabs/rackspace-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 ### Additional tools installed by default for Mac and Linux

-The following tools are installed on all Windows, Mac, and Linux operating systems and servers by default.
+The following tools are installed on all Mac and Linux operating systems and servers by default.

 #### Telnet